markec12345678/castlekingdoms2027/STEAM_STORE_PAGE.md

-# Stronghold 2027 — Steam Store Page Description
+# Castle Kingdoms 2027 — Steam Store Page Description

 ## About This Game

-Stronghold 2027 is a modernized reimagining of the classic 2001 castle-building RTS, built for a new generation of strategy players.
+Castle Kingdoms 2027 is a modernized reimagining of the classic 2001 castle-building RTS, built for a new generation of strategy players.
 Construct mighty fortresses, manage a thriving medieval economy, and lead your armies to victory in an immersive isometric world.

 ## Key Features